luukfroling/WalkInTheRain/README.md

 A digital art project written in javascript.
 The original project was to make a piece of art based on a 'research' on a different piece of art.
 This project is based on the rainroom.

-I have used p5.js for the webcam functions, and a simple motion tracking algorithm to see where there should be no rain.
+I have used p5.js for the webcam functions, and a simple motion tracking algorithm to see where there should not be any rain.